Leafwing-Studios/fop-rules/docs/character-options/classes/paragon.md

 ### Fervent Blows: Surge

 At level 5, your blade surges with incredible energy, destabilizing the essence inside those you strike.
 When you hit a creature with a basic attack or Grapple attack, you may spend 1 essence.
 If you do, apply cursed.

+## Sanctity

+### Hold Your Ground: Valor

+At level 1, your belief in Sanctity lets you drive your foes before you, purging the impure with righteous anger.
+At the start of each of your turns, you may choose to stand firm in order to reduce your critical hit threshold by 4 until the start of your next turn.
+Until the start of your next turn, you cannot spend movement and are immune to forced movement.

+### Fervent Blows: Purify

+At level 5, your blade glows with a holy flame as you strike down the wicked, blinding them with its purity.
+When you hit a creature with a basic attack or Grapple attack, you may spend 1 essence.
+If you do, apply one stack of blinded.